 In the fall, when Ronnie returned to Green Point, Brooklyn, Billie and the girls went along.
 They would turn the occasional trick and supervise the Maumau’s burgeoning retail marijuana empire.

 Billie, Janice and Tiffany leaned forward on high stiletto heels, looking like debutantes at a junior prom, walking perpetually downhill.
 Bent over ironing boards they starched and pressed the thin threadbare money of the street dealers, suitcases of it.
 The money had cleaned fingernails, picked ears―rolled into tight tubes it sucked the snows of Mama Coca.
 Billie and her sisters had great teeth and whistled while they worked.

-Busting the Maumau, busting the Maumau,
+Maumau, busting the Maumau,